Beijing Review

-Beijing Review (北京周报 (北京周報, Běijīng Zhōubào)), previously Peking Review, is China's only national news magazine in English, published by the Chinese Communist Party-owned China International Publishing Group.

-Beijing Review has two overseas branches: the North America Bureau in New York, U.S.A., and the CHINAFRICA Media and Publishing (Pty) Ltd in Johannesburg, South Africa.
-In addition to the English print edition, Beijing Review also publishes online editions in Chinese, English, French, German and Japanese.
+Beijing Review (北京周报 (北京周報, Běijīng Zhōubào, Beijing Weekly)), previously Peking Review, is China's only national news magazine in English, published by the state-run China International Publishing Group.
+In addition to the English print edition, Beijing Review also publishes online editions in Chinese, French, German and Japanese.

 Overview

+Following China’s participation in the 1954 Geneva Conference, Premier Zhou Enlai, on his way back with the delegation, suggested establishing an English-language weekly, as the country’s growing international engagement made its main foreign publicity publication, then bi-weekly People’s China, inadequate and untimely.

+Wu Wentao, who had served as People’s Daily’s chief correspondent in Geneva during the conference, returned to China the following year and began preparations for such a weekly.
+In late 1957, as deputy head of the Foreign Languages Press, Wu formally submitted a proposal to the Ministry of Foreign Affairs to launch the English weekly.
+On 18 November 1957, Vice Foreign Minister Zhang Wentian convened discussions and subsequently submitted a report for the Premier’s approval.
+The proposal was endorsed by Foreign Minister Chen Yi on 20 November 1957 for Zhou’s consideration.
+In early 1958, Zhou approved the launch and instructed the Foreign Ministry to provide support; his final authorization on 9 February 1958 set 1 March 1958 as the publication date of the English-language Peking Review.

-Founded in March 1958 as the weekly Peking Review, it was an important tool for the Chinese government to communicate to the rest of world.
-It was published via Foreign Languages Press.
+Replacing the English edition of People’s China, whose editorial team it largely inherited, Peking Review served as an important channel for the Chinese government to communicate with the rest of the world.
 The first issue included an editor's note explaining that the magazine was meant to "provide timely, accurate, first-hand information on economic, political and cultural developments in China, and her relations with the rest of the world."
 The U.S. Postal Service initially restricted distribution of the magazine but the U.S. Supreme Court overturned this policy in Lamont v.
-Postmaster General.
-In 1967 the Chinese authorities sent several issues of the magazine, then titled Peking Review, to East Germany.
+Postmaster General in 1965.

+In 1963, Peking Review launched Spanish, French, Japanese, and German editions.
+The magazine also published an Indonesian edition in the mid-1960s, followed by Arabic and Portuguese editions in late 1970s.
+With the exception of the English edition, all foreign-language print editions ceased publication in 2000 and subsequently continued online.